C# 7.2 added the ability to mark a struct declaration as readonly. This has the effect of guaranteeing that no

 blocks of struct

-declarations as readonly
+declarations as readonly.

 The other case where behavior changes can occur has to do with aliasing.
 This is extremely rare though, only showing up in hypotheticals vs. actual code bases.
 It is best demonstrated by example: